 - Sturdy enough that it won’t wobble or fall over – if it comes crashing down, the cat may avoid it forever

-- Tall enough for the cat to stand upright or long enough that he can stretch out horizontally while scratching (at least 3 feet in length or height)
+- Tall enough for the cat to stand upright or long enough that he can stretch out horizontally while scratching (ideally at least 3 feet in length or height for an adult cat)

 To increase the likelihood that a cat will choose the post over the furniture, purchase or construct a post that has coverings of a similar texture to the cat’s favourite piece of furniture or carpeting.

 Many cat owners are disappointed to find that their cats ignore the scratch posts they’ve purchased or built.
 To make a scratch post more appealing:

 - Place it near the cat’s sleep spot.

 - Play with the cat near the post.

 - Place the cat’s favourite toys on the post.

 - Provide treats, praise, and affection when the cat is on or near the post.

 Most experts recommend against holding a cat’s paws and simulating a scratching motion in the hope of training him to scratch the post.
 This is ineffective with many cats, and may even cause an aversion in some.

 For more cat articles, see the main Cats page.